 Military and First Responder working dogs are critical to many efforts, continuously working under extremely difficult circumstances.
 Our committee feels strongly that it is important to recognize and memorialize these Heroes and pay tribute to their service with a monument.

-This organization seeks to honor the forgotten service animals and their handlers while becoming a beautiful addition to the already historic landscape of Herkimer County.
+This organization seeks to honor these K-9 service animals and their handlers.
+Their monument will become a beautiful addition to the already historic landscape of Herkimer County.

-Once we reach our fundraising goal, Lena Toritch will sculpt a bronze statue of Adam Cann and Bruno.
-This statue will be to honor all handlers and their dogs that bravely serve the United States of America.
+Once we reach 50% of our fundraising goal, Lena Toritch will sculpt a bronze statue of Adam Cann and Bruno.
+This statue will be created to honor all handlers and their dogs which have bravely served the United States of America.

 Lena Toritch, MFA, creates detailed bronze statues of many shapes and sizes.
 From animals to humans of every age, Toritch is skilled in making these statues in the likeness of individuals.